RdeWilde/firebase-example/README.md

 # firebase_example

-An example Firebase Flutter project.
+An example Flutter project using the Firebase SDK.
+It should run on both iOS and Android.

 ## Setup